Your Guide to the Best Things to Do in Palm Springs

 The park is home to a diverse array of plants and animals, and it is a popular destination for hiking, rock climbing, and camping.

 Joshua Tree National Park is such a unique and beautiful place, and it’s by itself enough of a reason to visit Palm Springs.
+Moreover, you can also stay near the park in case you want to explore further afield.
+Here’s where to stay when visiting Joshua Tree.

 3. Ride the Palm Springs Aerial Tramway